 If you’ve made money on the internet before, even in ways you’re vaguely embarrassed of (affiliate marketing, eBay arbitrage, etc), that is very useful signal.

 Mention the most impressive thing you’ve ever built.
 Startups make products and convince people to use them, and the first skill is considered harder to learn from scratch; hopefully you’re not starting from scratch.
-If no one on the team has built anything impressive, you get a pass if an engineer has previously worked for a very well-known company with a reputation for technical excellence.

 If you can’t point to either an impressive project or sterling engineering credentials, aggressively sell your technical ability by pointing to specific evidence of it.
 In general this will sound less like “I have a degree in a technical field” and more like: